not4YU5H/deBugger/README.md

 # TheeBugger$
-A comprehensive bug tracking system designed to streamline the process of reporting, and resolving software bugs.
-It provides a user-friendly interface for creating and managing bug reports, assigning them to developers, and tracking their progress until they are resolved.
-With deBugger, teams can collaborate effectively, ensuring that no bug goes unnoticed or unresolved.
-It also offers features such as automated bug triaging, customizable workflows, and detailed reporting, making it an essential tool for any software development project.
+The bug tracking website is designed to streamline the process of identifying, reporting, and resolving bugs within software projects.
+It supports three user roles: **Manager**, **Tester**, and **Developer**, each with specific permissions and responsibilities.
+The platform employs a robust **token-based authentication and authorization system** to ensure secure access to features and data.
+Built with a **layered architecture**, the backend is developed in **Java**, ensuring scalability and maintainability, while the frontend is crafted with **HTML** and **CSS** for a responsive and user-friendly interface.
+This setup allows for efficient management of bugs and facilitates smooth collaboration among team members.

 <details>
 <summary>Frontend Testing</summary>